Rights of Employees

 There are also non-economic remedies that can be awarded in employment law case.
 Please read our Employment Law Remedies page for more information.Additional Information

-For more information about damages in employment law cases, we invite you to read the following articles from our New Jersey Employment Law Blog:
+For more information about damages in employment law cases, you can call us at (201) 777-2250.
+We also invite you to read the following articles from our New Jersey Employment Law Blog: